hdShang/arxiv-daily/docs/cs-CV/2025-10-10/papers/251009361v1-blink-twice-you-see-but-do-you-observe-a-reasoning-benchmark-on-visu.md

 ---
 layout: default
-title: BLINK-Twice: You see, but do you observe?
-A Reasoning Benchmark on Visual Perception
+title: "BLINK-Twice: You see, but do you observe?
+A Reasoning Benchmark on Visual Perception"
 ---

 # BLINK-Twice: You see, but do you observe?
 A Reasoning Benchmark on Visual Perception